skyportal/kowalski/readme.md

 KOWALSKI_APP_PATH=./ python kowalski/alert_broker_ztf.py
 ```

-**Otherwise, when running locally for testing purposes, you can simply run the tests which will create a mock alert stream and run the broker on it.**
+**When running locally for testing/development purposes, you can simply run the tests which will create a mock alert stream and run the broker on it.**

 Then tests can be run by going into the kowalski/ directory
 *(when running the tests, you do not need to start the broker as instructed in the previous step.
 The tests will take care of it)*